Script Sets

 What they are and how to use them

 Script Sets are used to segregate functional aspects of your operation.
 For example, you may have built an extensive library of Master Scripts which can be 'wired into' Script Sets.
-Each Script Set can be limited to provide a discrete set of functions unique to the context, e.g. Out of Hours services that are distinct from office hour operation, servicecs for Leaseholders, services for specific property types or communal areas etc.
+Each Script Set can be limited to provide a discrete set of functions unique to the context, e.g. Out of Hours services that are distinct from office hour operation, services for Leaseholders, services for specific property types or communal areas etc.

 Selecting Script Sets from the main menu will open a new tab: